 After you are done bawling your eyes out (I mean visiting the museum), head back towards the Hiroshima Station.

 It should be around lunchtime so it’s time for the best part of the day: food!
-Hiroshima is very famous for one of its dish, the okonomiyaki.
+Hiroshima is very famous for one of its dishes, the okonomiyaki.

-It is said that Hiroshima-style okonomiyakis are very different from other parts of Japan.
+It is said that Hiroshima-style okonomiyaki is very different from other parts of Japan.
 Instead of the ingredients mixed in with the batter, the batter only makes up the bottom of a Hiroshima okonomiyaki.
-The rest of the ingredients are then layered on the top.
+The rest of the ingredients are then layered on top.

-Think of okonomiyakis as savory pancakes.
+Think of okonomiyaki as savory pancakes.
 The ingredients are usually shredded cabbage, flour, eggs, and your choice of protein!

-Inside Hiroshima station, there are plenty of restaurants where you can get some okonomiyaki and a proper lunch.
+There are plenty of restaurants inside Hiroshima station where you can get some okonomiyaki and a proper lunch.
 We simply picked the restaurant with the most locals and sat down.
 Best decision ever.
 That meal was properly one of the best meals I had in Japan!

 After lunch, you will head to Miyajima Island, otherwise known as Itsukushima.
 If you are not sure how to get from Hiroshima to Miyajima, don’t worry.